aks1204/Safety-Helmet-Detection/README.md

 # Refer Hard Hat Detection Masked With Color Detection.pdf in this repository to get details about the work carried out so far in this project.

-# Code is not updated as of 15th May 2023.
+# The code in this repository is not updated as of 15th May 2023.

 # Safety-Helmet-Detection